tinymce/tinymce-docs/_includes/configuration/font-css.md

 > **Note:**
 >
 > - This option is intended for use with {{site.productname}}'s classic mode, as the editable area is sandboxed within an iframe.
-For inline mode editors, relevant font CSS files should be loaded as part of the webpage {{site.productname}} is rendered in, not using the `content_css` option.
+For inline mode editors, relevant font CSS files should be loaded as part of the webpage {{site.productname}} is rendered in, not using the `font_css` option.
 > - If you specify a relative path, it will be resolved in relation to the URL of the webpage {{site.productname}} is rendered in.

 **Type:** `String`, `Array`